papanisaicharan/Scalable-energy-efficient-scheme-on-mobile-nodes/README.md

 'SEES CODE' folder contains complete python implementation of SEES protocol.

-First run initialisation.py, this will store the results in csv format then run plotting.py to get the simulation.
+First run initialisation.py, this will store the results in csv format(shows simulation too) then run plotting.py to get the graphs.